fleure/kentpet/README.md

 !feed 1 meal
 ```

 Again, this can be done in the channel or via PM.
-You can also feed it a smaller "snack", or a much heartier "meal".
+You can also feed it a smaller "snack", or a much heartier "feast".
 Like their meatspace counterparts, pets have a tendency to die if not regularly fed.

 You can see your pet's credentials and status with: